-- it may only be used in overhead wire structures (telegraph poles and other utility poles) in permanent ground contact, railway sleepers and bridges or other similar load-bearing exterior structures.
+- it may only be used in overhead wire structures (telegraph poles and other utility poles) in permanent ground contact and railway sleepers,

-Reclaimed creosote-treated wood is classified as hazardous waste, so it must be brought to a waste treatment site for separate collection.
-Burning it in household fires is prohibited.
+- disused creosote-treated wood is hazardous waste, so it must be brought to a waste treatment site for separate collection.
+It is prohibited to burn it in household fires.

-Typically, the use of creosote-treated wood is monitored by the municipal environmental protection authority.
-The areas of responsibility for the authorities supervising compliance with the chemicals legislation are presented on the chemicals surveillance webpage. (linkki oikealle sivulle)
+The use of creosote-treated wood is usually monitored by the municipal environmental protection authority.
+The areas of responsibility for the authorities supervising compliance with the chemicals legislation are presented on the surveillance webpage Who monitors what?

 The Government’s (annulled) Decision 1405/1995, according to which the supply of creosote-impregnated timber to consumers, as well as its use indoors, in contact with food plants or animal feed and in playgrounds and other outdoor recreational areas where repeated skin contact exposure is possible, has been banned since 20 June 1996